 Berlin has a wider range of accommodation in all budget categories given the fact it’s the country’s capital.

 Therefore, generally speaking, accommodation is around 20% cheaper (for the same class of hotel, provided no specific events are going on in the city) than Hamburg.

 This means you can usually grab a night in a four-star hotel in Berlin for around €50 (€60 in Hamburg) when booking a week or two in advance and if you’re able to book even further in advance, then expect these prices to be discounted even further thanks to increased availability.

 The only other disparity in the cost of visiting either Berlin or Hamburg comes down to internal transport.
 That’s because Hamburg City Card holders can travel on all forms of the Hamburg public transport network for free.

-Both Berlin and Hamburg are home to major international airports.
-Therefore if you’re flying to/from Europe, it should be relatively easy to find a flight to or from either city regardless of the date/time you wish to travel.
+Both Berlin and Hamburg are home to a major international airport.
+As such if you’re travelling from within Europe then it should be relatively easy to find a flight to or from either city regardless of the day or time you wish to travel.

 That being said, if you’re travelling from outside of Europe then you’ll likely find that flights to Berlin are cheaper and more readily available given that Berlin is the capital city and subsequently home to a larger airport, serving more airlines, passengers and routes.